-5.3 Verify the new image (optional)
+5.2.3 Verify the new image (optional)

-To display the xCAT image definition run the xCAT lsdef command. lsdef -t osimage -l -o 61dskls lsnim -l 61dskls
+To display the xCAT image definition run the xCAT lsdef command. lsdef -t osimage -l -o 61dskls lsnim -l 61dskls nim -o showres 61dskls

 To get details for the NIM resource definitions use the AIX Isnim command.
 For example, if the name of your SPOT resource is "61dskls" then you could get the details by running: